revival0728/4-equals-10-answer/README.md

 ## How to Use

 1. Download the file `main.py` or clone the repository to your local machine
-2. Execute the file `main.py` and enter the problem
+2. Execute the file `main.py` and enter the problem "in pattern `a b c d`"
 3. You got the answer!